aaron-jencks/ling120-final-project/README.md

 In this example, `batch_size` is the number of entries that are queued up at each process once the task is split.

 ## Works Cited

+Franzese, Monica.
+“Hidden Markov Models.”
+Encyclopedia of Bioinformatics and Computational Biology, edited by Antonalla Luliano, Elsevier Inc., 2019.

+Jiahong Yuan and Mark Liberman.
+2008.
+Speaker identification on the SCOTUS corpus.
+Proceedings of Acoustics '08.

 “Speech Synthesis.” *Wikipedia*, Wikimedia Foundation, 12 Mar.
 2022, [https://en.wikipedia.org/wiki/Speech_synthesis][5].